TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Honor playtest spawns but maybe as respawn points only and spawn where the camera is?
     - think later

-- Alright, now comes the saving
-    - let's highlight saved revision in green
-    - when unsaved, show * next to area name
-        - and in the window title

 - Prepare comprehensive official resource collection before shipping